-Note: Onyx4 systems do not support texture lookup tables (TLUTs) in the hardware.
+Note: Graphics systems using commodity-like GPUs (for example, Onyx4 systems) do not support texture lookup tables (TLUTs) in the hardware.
 However, LUTs can be implemented using dependent textures, where the sampled texel values of the volume texture can be used as the texture coordinates for sampling the 1-dimensional, dependent texture.